-Our reserve Frontenac Gris was aged in French oak for 14.5 months and bottle aged for 3 years.
+Our reserve Frontenac Gris was aged in French oak for 14.5 months and bottle aged for 3 years before release.
 The wine has rich and elegant notes of honey, vanilla, toasted oak, baked pear and pineapple.
 The naturally high acidity of the grape varietal keeps this lush wine lifted and youthful on the finish.
 It has potential for further bottle aging, but we love the complexity and depth of this wine as we sip through each gorgeous glass.

 - Varietal: Frontenac Gris